 Alternatively, some physicians may use the function to distance themselves or take a more ‘hands-off’ approach.
 The physician may not want to cause distress if their finding of a physical exam is actually unchanged to a prior exam and thus copy-paste is used for consistency sake.

 Ultimately, the very type of behavior that copy-represents has always existed in medicine.
 The EMR has simply made it more visible.
 In fact, when analyzing VA medical records between the years 1990-2002, it was found that up to 20% of patient notes and 3% of physical exam findings were hand copied from prior notes.

+Conclusion

+I’ll write this

+Strengths

+Limitations

+Future Directions

+: now that can quantify where copy and paste activity takes place we an quantify how much of each type of copy and paste activity takes place

+References